MorsGames/wTimer/README.md

 # WalrusTimer

 **WalrusTimer** is a replacement for GameMaker's built-in alarms.
-Instead of relying on seperate actions, with this script you can just use your own methods, meaning you can declare timers and what they do in a single script, or even a signle line if you so choose!
+Instead of relying on separate actions, with this script you can just use your own methods, meaning you can declare timers and what they do in a single script, or even a single line if you so choose!

 It comes with 6 methods.
 - timer_set